-There are a variety of conditions that can cause eyelid problems; diabetes, stroke and tumors to name a few.
-The most common cause of drooping eyelids is aging without the involvement of any disease.
+There are a variety of conditions that can cause eyelid problems.
+However, the most common cause of drooping eyelids is aging without the involvement of any disease.
 Some drooping eyelids are due to allergies.
-Steroids or antihistamines may be able help treat.
+Steroids or antihistamines may be able to help treat.
 Determining if the condition affects one or both eyelids helps in identifying the cause of the eyelid problem.

 Dr. Ruttig has performed over 1,000 lid surgeries during his career.
 These are performed at Twin Cities Hospital in Niceville, Florida.
 They can also be performed in-office depending on the severity of the condition.

 Blepharitis is an inflammation of the eyelid margin, a skin problem affecting the eyelids.
 It may be caused by bacteria or by other skin conditions such as skin allergies or eczema.

 Eyelid Ptosis causes a drooping of both upper or lower eyelids.
 If the eyelids have excessive drooping, this can create peripheral vision problems.
 The doctor may perform a surgery called Ptosis Repair to provide relief.

 Dermatochalasis is an excess of skin in the upper or lower eyelids also known as 'baggy eyes'.
 The doctor may perform Blepharoplasty surgery to remove the excess skin which in affect will not only improve vision but also the appearance.

 Brow Ptosis is when the eye muscles lose their ability to lift the eyelids fully, and may cause a decrease in peripheral vision.
 The eyebrow can appear pulled down and is corrected by brow lift surgery.